Medically reviewed by Drugs.com. Last updated on Aug 27, 2022.

 If someone close to you is diagnosed with hepatitis A, ask your health care provider or local health department if you should have the hepatitis A vaccine to prevent infection.

-If you have signs and symptoms of hepatitis A, make an appointment with your family doctor or a primary doctor.
+If you have symptoms of hepatitis A, make an appointment with your health care provider.

 What you can do

-Because appointments can be brief and there's often a lot of information to cover, it's a good idea to be well-prepared.
+Because appointments can be brief and there's often a lot of information to cover, it's a good idea to be prepared.

 - Be aware of pre-appointment restrictions.
 When you make the appointment, find out if there's anything you need to do in advance, such as change your diet.

-- Write down your symptoms.
+- Make a list of your symptoms.
 Include those that seem unrelated to the reason for your appointment.

 - Make a list of key personal information, including major stresses or recent life changes and recent travel or possible exposure to hepatitis A.